softlinkprotocol/curve-docs/docs/dao-gauges.rst

     :alt: Inflation Schedule
     :align: center

-Initial supply of CRV is :math:`1.273` billion tokens, which is :math:`42\%` of the eventual :math:`t\rightarrow\infty"` supply of :math:`\approx 3.03` billion tokens.
-All of those initial tokens tokens are gradually vested (with every block).
+The initial supply of CRV is :math:`1.273` billion tokens, which is :math:`42\%` of the eventual :math:`t\rightarrow\infty"` supply of :math:`\approx 3.03` billion tokens.
+All of these initial tokens are gradually vested (with every block).
 The initial inflation rate which supports the above inflation schedule is
 :math:`r=22.0\%` (279.6 millions per year).
 All of the inflation is distributed to Curve liquidity providers, according to measurements taken by the gauges.
 During the first year, the approximate inflow into circulating supply is 2 million CRV per day.
 The initial circulating supply is 0.

 Liquidity Gauges